iPads, Macs get new screens as Apple pushes creativity

 As with the latest iPhone models — the XR and XS —the new iPad Pro will use facial-recognition technology to unlock the device and to authorize app and Apple Pay purchases.

-Apple also unveiled new Mac computers, including a MacBook Air laptop with a high-resolution screen.
+Apple also unveiled new Mac computers, including an overdue refresh of the MacBook Air laptop, now with a high-resolution screen.

-Tuesday’s announcements took place at an opera house in New York, where the company was emphasizing its products’ ability to create music, video and sketches.
+Tuesday’s announcements took place at an opera house in New York, where the company emphasized its products’ ability to create music, video and sketches.
 Neither the Mac nor the iPad generates as much revenue for Apple as iPhones.

 Tablet sales have been declining overall, though Apple saw a 3 percent increase in iPad sales last year to nearly 44 million, commanding a 27 percent market share, according to research firm IDC.
 Apple has been promoting its high-end iPad Pro as ideal for artists, photographers and other creators.

-The iPad changes are likely enough to drive continued growth in tablet unit sales for Apple, said D.A.
-Davidson Co. analyst Tom Forte.
-“The company is doing a nice job of rolling out next generation devices with features customers want to sustain momentum.”
+D.A.
+Davidson Co. analyst Tom Forte said Apple did “a nice job of rolling out next-generation devices with features customers want to sustain momentum” in iPad sales growth.

+The smaller of the two new Pros will have a wider display than before when held horizontally.
+Its screen is 11 inches rather than 10.5 inches, measured diagonally.
+It starts at about $800, or $150 more than the 10.5-inch version.

-An optional companion pencil will now be able to attach magnetically to the iPad for storage and charging.
+An updated pencil, still at $99, will attach magnetically to the iPad for storage and charging.

 Apple is bringing a high-resolution display to its low-end MacBook Air, something until now limited to pricier models such as the MacBook Pro products.
-But the starting price is now about $1,200, $200 more than before.
+But the starting price goes up $200 to about $1,200.

 The Air also joins higher-end Pros in sporting a fingerprint sensor, something the iPad just lost.